Spiny softshell turtle: Description

-The carapace (the upper part of the shell) ranges from brown or yellow-brown to olive in color, while the plastron (lower part of the shell) is lighter, usually white or yellow.
+The carapace (the upper part of the shell) ranges from brown or yellow-brown to olive in color, while the plastron (lower part of the shell) is lighter, usually white or yellow and transparent, showing the underlying bones.
 Hatchlings usually have dark spots on the carapace, but as females age, they frequently become darker in color, or their carapace becomes splotched.
 Males tend to maintain the same coloration pattern from birth.
 Coloration also varies between each subspecies, and the exact coloration can also depend on an individual turtle's environment.
 Spiny softshell turtles are cryptically colored, meaning that their coloration helps them blend in with their surrounding environment.

 Spiny softshell turtles also have pale lines bordered by black lines running from its head down the side of its neck.
 The carapace length ranges from 18 to 54 cm, with females growing larger than males.
 The namesake spines, also known as tubercles, are found along the anterior border of the carapace and are more commonly found in males.
 The variation in coloration, size, and spine presence indicates that this species exhibits sexual dimorphism.

 A. spinifera has ridges on its nasal septum, making its nostrils c-shaped, unlike the nostrils of the similar species A. mutica which are round.